Skip to main content

 Customer sends wrong amount: The payment intent tracks the expected amount.
 If the customer sends more or less, the transaction.created webhook fires with the actual amount.
 Your system should reconcile and handle over/underpayments per your business logic.
 Network disconnection: If the terminal loses connectivity after displaying the QR code, the payment still works — the customer’s on-chain transaction is independent of your terminal’s connection.
 When connectivity resumes, the webhook will be retried and delivered.
 Terminal reboot mid-payment: Store the active payment_intent_id locally.
 On reboot, call GET /v1/payment-intents/{id} to check if payment was received while offline.

 Building on Android?
-Our first-party POS terminal (Genie) runs on Android with Kotlin/Jetpack Compose.
+Our first-party POS terminal (Genie) runs on Android.
 Contact us about licensing the terminal software or building on our hardware platform.